 They are therefore the Arms that every Carruthers recognises worldwide as being representative of our family.
 Sadly they are being used here one has to assume, in an attempt to show some veneer of respectibility to the family in general, where there is none.
 These Arms should never be claimed by those who have no right to do so.

-Below is the make up of the LLC badge, which is nether recognised nor registered and breaches both national copyright laws in the UK and international laws worldwide.
+Below is the make up of the LLC badge, which is neither recognised nor registered in Scotland nor is is accepted by this society nor its chief .

 We will now deal with the content of the communication:-